jdeath/homeassistant-addons/searxng-mcp-server/README.md

 Adapted from https://github.com/The-AI-Workshops/searxng-mcp-server using Claude

+Use this if you have an existing SearXNG installation.
+Use my other addon if you do not already have an installation, because it includes the MCP server inside the SearXNG container `https://github.com/jdeath/homeassistant-addons/tree/main/searxng_with_mcp`.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_